noahehall/multicloud/providers/aws/services/database/neptune.md

   - scale out read traffic across read replicas
   - reader endpoint balances connections across read replicas

-### architecture
+### cluster

 - primary database: read and write operations and performs all the data modifications to the cluster volume
-- read-only replicas: up to 15; connects to the same storage volume as the primary database instance
-- cluster volume: designed for reliability and high availability; copies data across AZs in a single region.
-- stores three fields for each connection or relationship
-- endpoints:
-  - cluster: connects to the current primary database instance for the database cluster.
-  - reader: connects to one of the available Neptune replicas.
-Each replica has its own endpoint
-  - instance: connects to a specific database instance; provides direct control over connections to the DB cluster, for scenarios where using the cluster endpoint or reader endpoint might not be appropriate

-### cluster

-- consists of zero or one writer instance and zero to fifteen read replicas
 - compute layer
   - single-writer architecture: no more than a single writer instance can be provisioned.
-  - read replicas
+  - read replicas: up to 15; connects to the same storage volume as the primary database instance
     - Readsare eventually consistent: generally in the single-digit milliseconds, but potentially up to 100 ms under extremely heavy traffic.
 - storage layer: spans multiple AZs
+  - cluster volume: designed for reliability and high availability; copies data across AZs in a single region.

+#### endpoints:

+- cluster: connects to the current primary database instance for the database cluster.
+- instance: connects to a specific database instance; provides direct control over connections to the DB cluster, for scenarios where using the cluster endpoint or reader endpoint might not be appropriate
+- writer: points at the writer instance and should be used for any query that modifies data in the cluster.
+- reader: rotates distribution of requests across all of the read replicas in the cluster.
+  - connects to one of the available Neptune replicas.
+Each replica has its own endpoint

+#### Parameter Groups

+- db parameter groups: apply at the instance level
+- db cluster parameter groups: apply to every instance in the cluster
+- default parameter & cluster parameter groups
+  - every account has them, cant be modified
+- customer paramter and cluster parameter groups
+  - all Neptune DB parameters are static
+  - you must manually reboot each db instance before changes take effect

+#### Instances

+- choosing the right class:
+  - number of concurrent requests
+  - write latency
+  - query complexity
+  - query performance requirements
+  - etc
+- testing query performance:
+  - optimal concurrency for writing or querying data is twice the number of vCPUs:
+    - e.g. db.r5.large instance has TWO vCPUs -> FOUR processes writing data in parallel to test load times

 ### Graph Data Models